addiscent/vagrant-ruby-rails/README.md

 ### Licensing And Disclaimers

 _USE THIS PRODUCT AT YOUR OWN RISK.
-The author and any other contributors are not responsible or liable for adverse consequences caused by use of this product, even if it is used as designed or as implied by any description herein or elsewhere._
+The author and any other contributors are not responsible or liable for adverse consequences caused by use of this product, even if it is used as designed, or as implied by any description, herein or elsewhere._

 Please read the _MIT License_ included with this README file for important licensing information and disclaimers.